If you are looking to buy tickets for Premier League matches you should always buy them directly from Premier League Clubs.

-You can purchase tickets safely from official Club websites or ticket offices, in person or over the phone.
+You can purchase tickets safely from official Club websites or ticket offices.
 Clubs will also provide details of any authorised ticket partners on their official site.

 - Premier League matches are always very popular and it is sometimes necessary to be a member to be able to apply for tickets at Clubs, or for some of the higher profile fixtures.